ODRE-Framework/odre-python/README.md

 ### Extensions

 In order to include new operators or operands a user must provide their name space and a function prefix for it.
-For instance, the new function <http://XXXXX> and its function prefix fnc_.
-Then, the user must implement the function fnc_XX in the file python functions
+For instance, the new function <http://organiation.org/namespace> and its function prefix fnc_.
+Then, the user must implement the function fnc_XX in the file python functions.

 ### BibTeX Citation